americanexpress/xcprojectlint/README.md

 - No White Space Specifications

-    XCode has a way to, at the user-level, specify customisations for tabs, spaces, indentation amount, and line endings within `Preferences -> Text Editing -> Indentation`.
+    Xcode has a way to, at the user-level, specify custom settings for tabs, spaces, indentation amount, and line endings within `Preferences -> Text Editing -> Indentation`.
 However, the user might change these preferences at a file or project level, altering the experience for team-members.
 As such, we want to